iMissile/Self.Writing/Analysts/MonitoringConception.md

 ## Time-Series database
 - [OpenTSDB](http://opentsdb.net/).
 The Scalable Time Series Database.
 - [InfluxDB](http://influxdb.com/).
 An open-source, distributed, time series database with no external dependencies.
-- [Whisper](http://graphite.readthedocs.org/en/1.0/whisper.html) is a fixed-size database, similar in design and purpose to RRD (round-robin-database).
-It provides fast, reliable storage of numeric data over time.
-Whisper allows for higher resolution (seconds per point) of recent data to degrade into lower resolutions for long-term retention of historical data.
 - [Axibase Time-Series Database (ATSD)](http://axibase.com/) is a next-generation statistics database built for companies that need to extract value from large amounts of time-series data which exists in their IT and operational infrastructure.
 - [The Whisper Database](http://graphite.readthedocs.org/en/1.0/whisper.html) is a fixed-size database, similar in design and purpose to RRD (round-robin-database).
 It provides fast, reliable storage of numeric data over time.
 Whisper allows for higher resolution (seconds per point) of recent data to degrade into lower resolutions for long-term retention of historical data